MicrosoftDocs/cpp-docs/docs/standard-library/basic-filebuf-class.md

 The first constructor stores a null pointer in all the pointers controlling the input buffer and the output buffer.
 It also stores a null pointer in the file pointer.

-The second constructor initializes the object with the contents of `right`, treated as a rvalue reference.
+The second constructor initializes the object with the contents of `right`, treated as an rvalue reference.

 ## <a name="char_type"></a> basic_filebuf::char_type